c0deritter/knight-maria-transaction/README.md

 ### query()

-Resembles the standard PostgreSQL pool query method.
+Resembles the standard MariaDB pool query method.
 If the transaction has gained a connection from the pool it will use it.
 Otherwise it will call query on the pool directly.
 That way you can either use the transaction as it was the pool or you can also use it with a explicit connection gained from the pool but without using any transactions.

 ```typescript
 let result = await tx.query('SELECT * FROM table WHERE column = ?', [1])